 The difference between the two council taxes is such that it does not create a significant financial risk around equalisation.
-Council tax equalisation does not have to be achieved in one year, but a strategy would need to be adopted to achieve it over a defined period of time.
-As part of the Suffolk Local Government Review work in 2008, it was generally proposed that equalisation would be achieved over a four year period.
+Council tax equalisation does not have to be achieved in one year, but a strategy would need to be adopted to achieve it over a defined period-of-time.
+As part of the Suffolk Local Government Review work in 2008, it was generally proposed that equalisation would be achieved over a four-year period.
 On the assumption that the gap is at the current level when the new council is established and it continued to be reduced at the same level as in 2017/18, it would be year 4 before equalisation was achieved.
 Further financial modelling of the options around council tax equalisation and the impact on the medium term financial position of the new council would be undertaken in a more detailed business case.

-If the Councils take the decision to form a new Council, it would be beneficial if they manage their council tax strategies over the next couple of years to further reduce the difference in council tax levels between them.
-If Mid Suffolk freeze their council tax rate in 2018/19 and Babergh increase by £5, then equalisation could be achieved in 2019/20.
+If the Councils take the decision to form a new Council, it would be beneficial if they manage their council tax strategies over the next couple of years to achieve equalisation further reduce the difference in council tax levels between them.
+If Mid Suffolk freeze their council tax rate in 2018/19 and Babergh increase their council tax by £5 in both 2018/19 and 2019/20 and Mid Suffolk either has two small increases or one increase and a freeze in 2018/19 and 2019/20, then equalisation could be achieved in 2019/20.